February 23 rd

 What I discovered broke my heart.
 There was Ricky, a lab mix who was fearful of me, but fairly robust, despite being on a 30 foot heavy chain & having a doghouse with no bedding.
 Then, there was Tara, an already 8 year old Siberian husky who already looked ill to me.
 She was lethargic, but very sweet.
 That week turned out to be severely cold.
 Tara had no house, just a ramshackle wooden structure on the cold ground- no floor and no bedding.
 She was chained with a heavy tow chain that measured a mere 8 feet long.
 I had to cart warm water from my house 1/2 mile away to them twice a day and I brought over an old plastic dog house with bedding for Tara.
 She immediately made a nest in it.

-When I saw the dog food they were fed & read the ingredients, I thought I would pass out.
+When I saw the dog food they were fed & read the ingredients, I was shocked.
 The first 3 ingredients were grains & the 4th was “meat by-products”, which, legally, may even be the meat meal made from the bodies of euthanized pets from some municipal shelters!
 I took them some of our dog food and some rawhide and other treats daily for that week.
 I would lie in bed each night thinking of them.

 Long story short, I tried for 2 years to get those dogs, especially Tara who was going downhill.
 I offered money, I offered to help with putting up a fence to get them unchained, I gave him literature re: the cruelty of chaining dogs.
 I told him Tara looked to be low thyroid and asked if I could take her to the vet.
 All I got was resistance and someone acting insulted.